California textbook controversy over Hindu history: Claimants

 Both the Vedic Foundation (VF) and the American Hindu Education Foundation (HEF) are ideologically aligned with the Hindutva (Hindu nationalism) movement in India, specifically the Rashtriya Swayamsevak Sangh (RSS) and the Vishva Hindu Parishad (VHP).
-The HEF operates under the auspices of the Hindu Swayamsevak Sangh, which professes adherence to the RSS's ideological principles; the VF does not claim affiliation with other groups, but cooperates closely with the VHP.
+The HEF operates under the auspices of the Hindu Swayamsevak Sangh, which professes adherence to the RSS's ideological principles; the VF does not claim affiliation with other groups but cooperates closely with the VHP.
 Legal services for the textbook case were provided by the Hindu American Foundation.
+Professor Jeffery Long wrote a letter supporting the Hindu American Foundation position.

-Opposition to the edits of the two Hindu foundations
+Scholarly and community opposition to proposed edits

-California's Curriculum Commission endorsed most of the changes pushed by Hindu groups, moving the matter along to the state board of education, which usually follows its advice.
-But then a strong objection to such changes arrived from a group of U.S. scholars, led by Michael Witzel, the Wales Professor of Sanskrit at Harvard University.
+California's Curriculum Commission endorsed most of the changes pushed by Hindu groups, moving the matter along to the state Board of Education, which usually follows its advice.
+However, a strong objection to such changes arrived from a group of U.S. scholars, led by Michael Witzel, the Wales Professor of Sanskrit at Harvard University.
 Witzel, along with his colleague Steve Farmer, was informed about the edits proposed by VF and HEF by a person claiming to be a graduate student of Indian origin at a California university.
-Witzel wrote a letter to the California Board of Education, protesting against the changes.
+Witzel wrote a letter to the California Board of Education protesting the changes.
 He suggested that the matter be discussed publicly, and that professional advice be taken by the Board.
 The letter was supported by the signatures of 47 academics in the field of Asian Studies from various countries.

-Dan Golden of The Wall Street Journal described the effort of the two Hindu foundations, as similar to those by Jewish, Islamic and Christian foundations.
-Each group, claims Dan Golden, vie for changes in texts for elementary and secondary schools to cast their faiths in a better light or in sensitive manner before children.
-In case of Hindu groups, The Wall Street Journal article described part of the motivation and response to be:
+Dan Golden of The Wall Street Journal described the effort of the two Hindu foundations as similar to those by Jewish, Islamic and Christian foundations.
+Each group, claims Golden, vie for changes in texts for elementary and secondary schools to cast their faiths in a better light or in sensitive manner before children.
+In case of Hindu groups, the Wall Street Journal article described part of the motivation and response to be:

 Some Hindu students say they're humiliated in school because texts dwell on customs such as ostracism of untouchables and an old tradition, rarely observed today, of "sati" – widows immolating themselves on their husbands' funeral pyres.
 Trisha Pasricha, a high-school junior in a Houston suburb, says she used to deny being Hindu to classmates because she was tired of refuting stereotypes perpetuated by textbooks and teachers.
 "The textbooks bring up all these obscure practices, like bride burning, and act like they happen every day," she says.